WRITE A REVIEW

 I absolutely love this colour.
 It can be blended out with fingers to give a sheer hint of pink, like you've just been on a brisk walk, which is what I revert to for my fresh faced looks.
 Or built up for some drama, for this I like to stipple it on.
 It does look a little intimidating in the pan but is just such a lovely coral pink, so versatile.
 Mine has lasted for a long, looong time (in fact, I think it is close to expiry!!) and it is the first blush that I have ever hit pan on.
 On my combination skin, I do tend to re-apply throughout the day, but I love it so much that it is worth it, and it is so tiny so takes up no space in my bag.
 And this is without setting it!
 If you set it with powder, or have normal to dry skin, I am sure that it wouldn't budge.
 Definitely buying another, delighted that it is still available as I thought it was being discontinued a few years back.
 For reference, I am a redhead that wears N2 in MAC F&B.

+I love it that this CBB is still available in mac pro stores- I thought it was discontinued.
+It's such a nice coral pink that blends like a dream.
+It's hard for me to find blusher that's not peach that suits me well, but this one suited me, and I feel it would suit many skin tones.
 Depending on how much you apply (and believe me, you only need a tiny dab for building) the colors ranged from peachy pink to watermelon-coral on my skin.
 I don't usually wear that much make-up, so I use this normally for the slightly flushed healthy glow you get after you lightly work out for ..more than 30 min but less than an hour.
 You literally need a tiny dab or two for that look.
 It blend wonderfully so you don't have to worry about this smudging or streaking or balling up like some of the low-end cream blushers do.
 (I know this is bad but I just use my finger to apply) As for lip, I usually: lip-balm -> virgin isle -> lip gloss (transparent) You can skip the lip gloss part.
 It's such a pretty mercurial color that changes with the lighting.
 It literally ranged from light peach to coral pink to watermelon pink, depending on the amount applied and lighting.
 If I lost this, I would probably purchase again.
 I don't know how long this will last me, but probably forever because I only need tiny dabs at a time and there's enough to last me a while.
 I would definitely recommend.

 Another beauty that I've eyed for a long time but only recently purchased.
 My bad!
 I should have picked this up a long time ago.
 As I sorted through the magical little black cardboard box that they send online orders in, and peeled back the black tissue paper, my heard did a little pitter patter when I saw it.
 I'd seen it in person, but somehow a brand new one, viewed in more natural lighting made it all that much more appealing.
 It's a gorgeous bright orange/red/coral.
 So bright and cheery, it's like happiness in a pot!
 It just screams Summer!
 Super pigmented as well - you barely need to touch it to get enough to tap on your cheeks, and I found it blends like a dream.
 At first I thought I'd ruined my application because I got a dark spot right where I started to apply it, but it blends out perfectly.
 I'm a C3/NC30 and I love these bright corally shades.
 Looks really natural on the skin and wears well.
 (I'm norm/combo).
 I just can't find anything to complain about other than a slight packaging concern.
 I know that these can dry out, albeit very slowly.
 They can and do get firmer and stiffer over the years, but we are talking years - at least that's how it's been with my older CCB's, but if you love it, it will probably be long gone before that ever happens.
 This right here, should be considered a staple.
 If you like beautiful bright pops of colour, or even if you love a sheer hint of one, don't pass this by like I did for so long. :)